 There are many different kinds of written notices under the Residential Tenancies Act.
-The law is an attempt to balance the rights of the landlord, who owns the property, against the rights of the tenants, who live in the property.
+The law is an attempt to balance the rights of the landlord and the rights of the tenants.
 The requirement to provide written notice of some things before taking action is an example of this balance.
-For example, if the landlord wants to make repairs to the property, they must provide the tenant with 24 hours notice before entering.
+For example, if the landlord wants to make repairs, they must provide the tenant with 24 hours notice.

 Each kind of notice has its own requirements and rules.
 Landlords and tenants both have notices that they can use.